-- Lead to qualifications that are of worth for employers and for entry to higher education. - Fulfil statutory requirements. - Provide equal access for all students to a full range of learning experiences. - Stretch and challenge all pupils of all abilities. - Help students develop personal moral values, respect for the beliefs and the ways of life of others. - Help students understand the world in which they live.
+- Lead to qualifications that are of worth for employers and for entry to higher education. - Fulfil statutory requirements. - Protect a 'three year KS3' to ensure that pupils may progress across a wide range of subjects to a high level. - Be ambitious in developing pupils' personal, social, health and economic education including meeting all statutory requirements for Relationships and Sex Education (RSE) - Provide equal access for all students to a full range of learning experiences. - Stretch all pupils of all abilities. - Help students develop personal moral values, respect for the beliefs and the ways of life of others. - Help students understand the world in which they live.